Mushroom Bourguignon

 This recipe is safe for those who are lactose intolerant.Recipe Notes

-Boeuf Bourguignon is one of my all time favorite recipes.
-It is also one of the first recipes I learned to cook – now about 50 years ago.
-I love this version just as much as the original, if not more.
+We love this vegetarian version of Boeuf Bourguignon just as much as the original, if not more.
 The great thing about burgundy beef and stews in general is they are generally umami rich.
-My wife and I call these types of meals “brown food”: they might not be colorful, but they’re replete with unctuous, savory, comforting flavor and rich textures.
+They might not be colorful, but they’re replete with unctuous, savory, comforting flavor and rich textures.
+Roasting the stems of the mushrooms is an extra step, but it’s worth it in terms of ramping up the flavor.